 - US lawful permanent residents (green card holders)

 If you are an American citizen, you qualify.
-Period.
 No application, no approval process, no fee.

 How Does It Work?

-Here is the step-by-step, and it genuinely takes less than two minutes:
+Here is the step-by-step, and it takes less than two minutes:

 - Download the app — It is called "Mobile Passport Control" by US Customs and Border Protection.
 Available on both iOS and Android.
-Make sure you get the official CBP app (there are knockoff apps that charge money — the real one is free).
+Make sure you get the official CBP app (other apps charge money, but the real one is free).

-- Create a profile — Enter your passport information, take a selfie, and save your profile.
-Do this BEFORE your trip, ideally at home with good Wi-Fi.
-You can add up to 12 travelers on one device (great for families).
+- Create a profile — Enter your passport information, take a photo of yourself, and save your profile.
+Do this BEFORE your trip, ideally with good Wi-Fi or Cellular Service.
+You can add up to 12 travelers on one submission (which is great for families).

 - Submit your declaration — When your flight is approaching or after you land, open the app and answer the standard customs questions (same ones as the paper form: Are you carrying over $10,000?
 Any agricultural products?
 Etc.).
 Submit it.